coire1/catalyst-review-of-reviews-tools/README.md

 Create a `Service Account` for Google APIs.

 1. Enable API Access for a Project if you haven’t done it yet.
+2. Search for `Sheet` and `Drive` APIs and activate them.
-2. Go to “APIs & Services > Credentials” and choose “Create credentials > Service account key”.
+3. Go to “APIs & Services > Credentials” and choose “Create credentials > Service account key”.
-3. Fill out the form
+4. Fill out the form
-4. Click “Create” and “Done”.
+5. Click “Create” and “Done”.
-5. Press “Manage service accounts” above Service Accounts.
+6. Press “Manage service accounts” above Service Accounts.
-6. Press on `⋮` near recenlty created service account and select “Create key”.
+7. Press on `⋮` near recenlty created service account and select “Create key”.
-7. Select JSON key type and press “Create”.
+8. Select JSON key type and press “Create”.
-8. Copy the downloaded json to `gsheet-accounts/service_account.json`
+9. Copy the downloaded json to `gsheet-accounts/service_account.json`

 Copy `options.json.template` to `options.json` and define your options.
+The first time you will not have all the documents id requested.
+Every script execution will create the next document that you have to add to the options file.

+1. You only have the `originalExportFromIdeascale` document.
+2. Run `createProposerDocument.py` -> it will create the document where proposers can flag assessments.
+3. Insert the id of the document just created in `proposersFile`.
+4. This is the proposers round.
+They can flag assessments in the document.
+5. When they have completed the process you can run `createVCAMaster.py` that will create the master file for VCAs.
+6. Each vCA makes their own copy of the master file and assigns red/yellow cards.
+7. Insert the VCA Master file id in `VCAMasterFile` options and every VCA copy of the file in `VCAsFiles` (as a list).
+8. Run `createVCAAggregate.py` to generate the final document.

 ### Other tools
 `serviceAccountUtils.py` is used to delete every document in the service account.